akskskkdoene-lab/News/README.md

 ---

+## 👥 Development Team

+**Sigma Daddy's_YT™** — Lead Developer
+**MrDOORSik** — Co-Lead Developer

+---

-## 📜 License
+## 📜 License & Copyright

+© PROJECT: SHOWTIME

+Developed and maintained by:
+- Sigma Daddy's_YT™ (Lead Developer)
+- MrDOORSik (Co-Lead Developer)

+All rights reserved.

 This repository is maintained for internal server use.

-© PROJECT: SHOWTIME — All rights reserved.
+Redistribution or unauthorized modification of these files is not permitted.

 ---